Optimal anticodes, MSRD codes, and generalized weights in the sum-rank metric: Maximal rank in cosets of rank-metric codes

 \begin{definition}For a collection $\mathcal{M}=\{M_1,\dots, M_d\}$ of matrices in $\F_q^{m\times n}$, we define a matrix $M$ whose entry in position $(i,j)$ is

 Denote by $\rho(\mathcal{M})$ the minimal number of lines in $M$ which cover all ones in $M$, where a line of a matrix is either a row or a column. \end{definition}

-A set of entries in a matrix is independent if it contains no two entries on the same line.
-K\"onig's Theorem relates the cardinality of an independent set of entries of a zero-one matrix to the minimum number of lines containing all the nonzero entries.
+A set of positions $\{(i_1,j_1),\ldots,(i_r,j_r)\}$ of entries in a matrix is independent if for all $h\neq k$, $h,k\in[r]$ one has $i_h\neq i_k$ and $j_h\neq j_k$.
+K\"onig's Theorem relates the cardinality of an independent set of positions of a zero-one matrix to the minimum number of lines containing all the nonzero entries.

-\begin{theorem}[K\"onig's Theorem,~\cite{Kon,Kon31}] If the entries of a rectangular matrix are zeros and ones, then the minimum number of lines containing all the entries equal to one is equal to the maximum cardinality of an independent set of these entries. \end{theorem}
+\begin{theorem}[K\"onig's Theorem,~\cite{Kon,Kon31}] If the entries of a rectangular matrix are zeros and ones, then the minimum number of lines containing all the entries equal to one is equal to the maximum cardinality of an independent set of positions corresponding to nonzero entries. \end{theorem}

 In \cite{Mes85}, Meshulam uses K\"onig's Theorem to establish a lower bound for the maximum rank of a matrix in a given vector space.
 In this section, we extend Meshulam's result from vector spaces of matrices to cosets.
 We start with a preliminary result.